Smileybob72801/WeatherBlazor/README.md

 ## Prerequisites

-- .NET SDK
+- **.NET SDK 8.0** or later
+  - This project targets .NET 8.0, which includes support for ASP.NET Core applications.
-- Web browser
+- **Web browser**
+  - For viewing and interacting with the Blazor WebAssembly application.